SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 ### Library

 + Do you often go to the library?
   Hardly do I go to the library.
 There are specific learning rooms provided by my school so there is no necessity to go to the library for self-study.
-What's more, there are too many people in the library and I think the library is too stuffy for me to stay for a long time.
+What's more, there are too many people in the library and I think the library is too stuffy for me to stay there for a long time.
 + What do you usually do in the library?
-  Usually I go to library to borrow some mathematical books or search for some interesting extra-curricular books such as biographies.
+  Usually I go to library to borrow some mathematical books or search for some interesting extracurricular books such as biographies.
 And when the final exam is coming, I'll revise in the library.
 + Did you go to library when you were a child?
   No. When I was a child I lived in a small town where there was no library.
 + Do Chinese kids often go to library?